JetBrains/kotlin-multiplatform-dev-docs/topics/compose/compose-navigation-routing.md

 about where they are within the app.
 So, a URL that is copied and pasted into another browser should lead to the same screen.

-As Compose apps are single-page apps, the URL does not change automatically – the relation between navigation and the displayed address needs to be implemented artificially.
+As Compose Multiplatform apps are single-page apps, the URL does not change automatically.
-Compose Multiplatform does just that: it alters the displayed URL according to the current destination and catches changes made to the address bar by the user to parse their intention to move to a different screen.
+The framework manipulates alters the displayed URL according to the current destination and catches changes made to the address bar by the user to parse their intention to move to a different screen.

 By default, the route ID is shown in the URL fragment (after the `#` symbol).